Barion Pixel

 Scarce capacity

 Few seats, long waitlist – every opening matters.
 The system enables fast yet rule-based choices.
+In situations where demand far exceeds available spots, a booking system with waitlist ensures that every cancellation becomes an opportunity for the next participant.

 View details